What Is Mesothelioma?

 Mesothelioma Types

-Pleural and peritoneal mesothelioma cancers are the two most common types.
-In pleural mesothelioma, tumors form on the lung lining and chest wall.
+The two most common types of mesothelioma are pleural and peritoneal.
+In the pleural mesothelioma type, tumors form on the lung lining and chest wall.
 They also grow on the diaphragm and other thoracic areas.

 Peritoneal mesothelioma tumors form on the peritoneum.
 It lines the abdominal organs and gut wall.
 Rarer types of mesothelioma include pericardial mesothelioma and testicular mesothelioma.